 Knecht Ruprecht (meaning Servant Rupert)

-Black Peter, Pelznickle, Aschen (Ash Nicholas), Rider of the White Horse
+Known As: Black Peter, Pelznickle, Aschen (Ash Nicholas), Rider of the White Horse

 Travel: Traveled with St. Nicholas